 The promises of automated marketing are big: more leads, more conversions, more sales … less work.

-The problem is, marketing automation can be overwhelming – especially for those of us who lack technical expertise or don’t have room in our budgets for a dedicated team.
+But here is the problem: marketing automation can be overwhelming – especially for those of us who lack the technical expertise or don’t have room in their budget for a dedicated team.

 That’s why — to help you identify the most valuable elements of your marketing to automate — I’ve put together this simple, 6-step process along with 18 tools and resources to get you started: